BorisAng/Falcon/client/README.md

 `TaskList` is rendered in `TaskItem` component. `TaskItem` renders slightly different content depending on whether the task is completed or not.

 `TaskInfo` represents the information for a task.
-It allows editing of the task title and description using the back-end API.
-A task can also be completed or deleted from `TaskInfo`.
 Note that in order for `TaskInfo` to be rendered a task must be selected.
+It allows editing of the task title and description using the back-endAPI.
+The surrounding idea is that it has a `watch` which watches when a new task has been selected and creates a clone and pristine copy of that selected task.
+The clone is used as the model of the inputs while another `watch` on the clone itself compares its current value with the pristine in order to store the new data or not.
+Furthermore, a task can also be completed or deleted from `TaskInfo`.